XamarinUniversity/build2018-labs/lab1/README.md

 }
 ```

-## Add an interface for the storage class
+## 7. Add a storage interface

-Next, we will define an _abstraction_ for our storage class.
-We will start with a basic in-memory implementation so we can build the UI and test out our logic.
-Later, ee will switch to local storage so our **Entry** data is persisted to the device.
+Next, you will define an _abstraction_ for the storage class that collects all the notes together.
+You will start with a basic in-memory implementation so you can build the UI and test out the logic.
+Later, you can switch to a persistent file so the **NoteEntry** data is saved to the device.

 ### Add a new interface